5 Signs You’re Suffering from Fear of Missing Out (FOMO)

 5. You Request a Lot of Time Off

-FOMO leads to taking time off so you don’t miss events.
+Fear of missing out leads to taking time off so you don’t miss events.
 Taking time off means lighter paychecks, and the event you’re going to will likely cost money.
-Unless you have some cash stashed away in your savings, FOMO can directly throttle your income and career performance at the same time.
+Unless you have some cash stashed away in your savings, Fear of missing out can directly throttle your income and career performance at the same time.

 Try not to request more than one day off per month.
 If possible, try to swap days with a coworker.
 You won’t be losing out on an opportunity to do your best at work – you’ll simply be changing your schedule to do it on a different day.